-When Eliana was fresh out of law school, she met with a mentor, a powerful California state director with the power to set policy for millions of people.
+When Eliana was fresh out of college, she met with a powerful California state director with the power to set policy for millions of people.

 “I want to do what you do.
-I want to see how government really worked from the inside”.
+I want to see how government really works from the inside”.